eriiier/drop-game/README.md

 # firstGame
 Programming my first game using instructions on the lidGDX website.
-For more information click here:
+For more information click here: https://libgdx.com/wiki/start/a-simple-game#prerequisites

+For additional information have a look at the following:

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).